-MinBlockLength Numeric; Minimum size of syntenic blocks to use for analysis.
-The default value accepts all blocks.
+Mean Logical; Indicates whether to return the mean (TRUE) or minimum (FALSE) numvalue of -1 accepts all blocks.
 Set to a larger value to ignore sections of short mutations that could be the result of SNPs or other small-scale mutations.